naraincloud/azure-react-fastapi-app/README.md

 This project demonstrates how I deployed a **full-stack web application** built with **React (frontend)** and **FastAPI (backend)** on **Microsoft Azure**, using **Docker**, **Azure Container Registry (ACR)**, and **Docker Compose**.

-It’s a complete DevOps workflow — from containerization and image management to cloud-based deployment on an Azure Virtual Machine.
+It’s a complete DevOps workflow from containerization and image management to cloud based deployment on an Azure Virtual Machine.

 ---